barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

 # Skipgram with Negative Sampling (SGNS)

-We have now covered two of the central ideas in word2vec: as pair, they're called skipgram with negative sampling.
+We have now covered two of the central ideas in word2vec: as a pair, they're called skipgram with negative sampling.

 <div class="img-div" markdown="0">
   <image src="/images/word2vec/skipgram-with-negative-sampling.png "/>